Remi-Coulom/joedb/README.md

 # Joedb, the Journal-Only Embedded Database

-SQL Databases are the standard tool for manipulating structured data with [ACID](https://en.wikipedia.org/wiki/ACID) transactions, but they are not convenient to use from C++.
+SQL Databases are the standard tool for manipulating relational data with [ACID](https://en.wikipedia.org/wiki/ACID) transactions, but they are not convenient to use from C++.
 Raw SQL APIs such as [SQLite](https://www.sqlite.org/cintro.html) do not match the C++ programming